marquesarthur/cronicas-rpg/class_rogue_whisper.md

 ## Deadly Reflexes

-Starting at **13th level**, you have mastered the art of knife throwing.
+<i class="ra ra-hood"></i> Starting at **13th level**, you have mastered the art of knife throwing.
 As a reaction to an enemy moving towards you, you may make a ranged weapon attack.
 If the attack hits, you may acrobatically tumble 10 feet away from the enemy without provoking an attack of opportunity.
 Even in the etheral plane, you can still use this class feature and affect creatures in the material plane, as your thrown knifes pierce the veil between the two planes.

 You can use this feature a number of times equals to your Dexterity modifier.
 You regain all expended uses of it when you finish a long rest.